The wine tour to the great classic Châteauneuf-du-Pape and with the new stars of Côtes-du-Rhône in Provence

 Late afternoon we are back in Avignon.
 The evening is free.
 Perhaps you are not so hungry after the extensive lunch?
 Then we can recommend one of the wine bars in the town.
 They are not always easy to find, but we have the addresses.

-After lunch we will visit another winery on the west side of the Rhone River.
+After lunch we will visit another winery near the Montmirail mountains.
 This is the opportunity to ask any question that you have not yet had an answer to since it is the last winery visit on the tour.